Aboriginal Peoples Television Network

-Aboriginal Peoples Television Network (APTN) is a group of Canadian specialty television channels based in Winnipeg, Manitoba.
-The channels broadcast programming produced by or highlighting Indigenous peoples in Canada, including arts, cultural, documentary, entertainment, and news and current affairs programming.
+Aboriginal Peoples Television Network (APTN; Réseau de télévision des peuples autochtones, ᑕᓚᕖᓴᒃᑯᑦ ᓄᓇᖃᖅᑳᖅᓯᒪᔪᑦ ᐃᓄᖏᑦ) is a group of Canadian specialty television channels; the channels broadcast programming produced by or highlighting Indigenous peoples in Canada, including arts, cultural, documentary, entertainment, and news and current affairs programming.
+Its headquarters are located at 399 Portage Avenue in Downtown Winnipeg.

-Established in 1992 as Television Northern Canada (TVNC) to broadcast in Canada's northern territories, TVNC received a CRTC license as a television network in 1999—requiring that it be carried by all television providers nationwide.
+Established in 1992 as Television Northern Canada (TVNC) to broadcast in Canada's northern territories, TVNC received a CRTC licence as a television network in 1999—requiring that it be carried by all television providers nationwide.
 It relaunched as APTN on September 1, 1999.

-APTN was previously carried on terrestrial television, particularly in Northern Canada and the Inuit communities of Newfoundland and Labrador and Quebec.
+APTN was previously structured as a regionalized service, being carried on terrestrial television in Northern Canada and the Inuit communities of Newfoundland and Labrador and Quebec, national North, East, and West feeds on television providers, and a national high definition feed.
+APTN HD was initially a straight simulcast of the East feed, but was later restructured to allow more flexibility in scheduling.

-As of September 2024, APTN operates two channels: the first—branded as APTN—carries programming produced in English and French, while a second channel known as APTN Languages primarily broadcasts programming produced in Indigenous languages (which is provided with subtitles in either English or French).
+Historically, APTN has carried programming in English and French, as well as programming produced in Indigenous languages and subtitled in either English or French.
+In September 2024, APTN restructured its operations into two channels, with Indigenous language programming spun off onto the new channel APTN Languages (APTNL).